 At Queen Emma, we celebrate birthdays by inviting children to donate a 'birthday book' to their class.
 A special sticker will be placed in the inside cover of the book to tell everyone who has donated the book.
-We celebrate in this way as this helps help us be a 'healthy school.'
+We celebrate in this way to help us be a 'healthy school.'